snowdriftcoop/snowdrift/README.md

 Further Information
 -------------------

-Beginners with minimal technical background should follow our [Beginners' Snowdrift Set Up], which can get anyone started making basic contributions.
+Beginners with minimal technical background should follow our [Beginner's Guide], which can get anyone started making basic contributions.
 It also includes links and info to help learn more about the tools we use.

-As mentioned, there is a comprehensive [GUIDE.md] that describes the particular steps for getting started with each supported operating system.
+As mentioned, there is also a comprehensive [GUIDE.md] that describes the particular steps for getting started with each supported operating system.

-[Beginners' Snowdrift Set Up]: BEGINNERS.md
+[Beginner's Guide]: BEGINNERS.md
 [Debian/Ubuntu]: SETUP_DEBIAN.md
 [economics of FLO projects]: https://snowdrift.coop/p/snowdrift/w/en/economics
 [#snowdrift on Freenode IRC]: http://webchat.freenode.net/?channels=#snowdrift